fabian-gubler/bachelor-thesis/README.md

 Note: This pdf document is continuously updated and automatically generated

 # Project Description
-Here comes a short introduction
+Here comes a short introduction of this project.

 ### Open Questions
 - **What is necessary for personal lab access?** This would be very convenient for me.
 - **Weekly feedback sessions?** Personal + fixed day would be preferable.
+- **Code Formatter and Version Control?** Important to know if there are preferences before editing your code.

 # Current Milestones